gtully/jboss-amq-quickstarts/helloworld-jms/README.md

 helloworld-jms: Helloworld JMS Example
 ======================
 Author: AMQ Team
 Level: Beginner
 Technologies: JMS
-Summary: The `helloworld-jms` quickstart demonstrates the use of the JMS API with JBoss A-MQ.
+Summary: The `helloworld-jms` quickstart demonstrates the use of the Java Messaging Service API with JBoss A-MQ.
 Target Product: JBoss A-MQ
 Source: <https://github.com/jboss-developer/jboss-amq-quickstarts/>

 What is it?